bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 All in, it cost me a grand total of 0.0035 SOL, or $0.75, to create BUG and mint myself 1 billion units.
 Sending BUG between two established parties costs less than one-tenth of one penny, further underscoring Solana's potential to let everyday people interact with one another on-chain.

-My goal in writing this tutorial is help others gain a better understanding of Solana, and in the process deliver a practical guide to creating tokens.
+My goal in writing this tutorial is to help others gain a better understanding of Solana, and in the process deliver a practical guide to creating tokens.

 ## Overview